See More About: , , , ,

 Note: I used Windows 7 Ultimate in this tutorial.

-prevent automatic reboot in windows 7 How to Prevent Windows 7 from Restarting After a System Failure
+Prevent Windows 7 from Rebooting After System Failure

 1. Click on the Orb to open the Start Menu.